 Yugo Cars Had a Presence in Great Britain

-Unlike the USSR, Tito’s Yugoslavia had a positive relationship with the US and the UK.
+Unlike the USSR, Tito’s Yugoslavia had a positive relationship with the US, the UKe western world in general.
 In 1981, Yugo cars made with right-hand drive began to appear in the country after Zastava set up a headquarters in Berkshire.
 A few years later in 1985, Zastava expanded to the Republic of Ireland.
+These were largely managed and partially staffed by Yugoslavians, another key difference with Cold War (one) SFR Yugoslavia and the USSR.

 As well as a small number of cars imported from Yugoslavia, most of the designs made specifically for the UK and Ireland aimed at being a cheaper version of indigenous vehicles such as the Austin Mini-Metro and Ford Fiesta.
 In contrast to the hellish reviews imported Ladas received, the British press was kinder to the Yugo car and the cars sold fairly well throughout the 1980s.